 Biography

 John protects the interests of lenders, borrowers, and guarantors when businesses default on secured loans.
-This includes serving as an advocate during the work out of underperforming loans; filing and defending lawsuits to enforce promissory notes, guaranties, and other written contracts; foreclosing mortgages and enforcing personal property security interests; preserving loan collateral by applying for court-ordered receiverships; protecting lien rights in bankruptcy court; purchasing or selling distressed loans; representing court-appointed receivers; and acting as local counsel for out-of-state lawyers who need to enforce liens within Indiana.
+This includes serving as an advocate during the work out of underperforming loans; filing and defending lawsuits to enforce promissory notes, guaranties, and other written contracts; foreclosing mortgages and enforcing personal property security interests; preserving loan collateral by applying for court-ordered receiverships; protecting lien rights in bankruptcy court; purchasing or selling distressed loans; and representing court-appointed receivers.

-His practice also includes representing mortgage loan servicers and the corresponding trusts/investors in contested residential foreclosures, title insurance claims, and tax sale disputes; asserting the rights of parties in complex, real estate-related litigation; and representing companies and individuals in contract disputes.
+His practice also includes representing mortgage loan servicers and the corresponding trusts/investors in consumer finance litigation, including contested residential foreclosures, title insurance claims, regulatory violation cases, and tax sale disputes.
+John also asserts the rights of parties in complex, real estate-related litigation and represents companies and individuals in contract disputes.

 John completed a week-long professional training program in trial skills presented by the National Institute for Trial Advocacy.